zoedsoupe/gotrue-ex/README.md

 iex> Supabase.GoTrue.sign_in_with_password(pid | client_name, %{} = params)
 ```

-This implementation also exposes an `Supaabse.GoTrue.Admin` function to interact with users with super powers:
+This implementation also exposes an `Supabase.GoTrue.Admin` function to interact with users with super powers:
 ```elixir
 iex> Supabase.GoTrue.Admin.create_user(pid | client_name, %{} = params)
 ```